Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 ```

 ### Ecosystem Fit
 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+#### Where and how does your project fit into the ecosystem?
+Our project can be used by everybody who wants to fasten the development.
+So it will be a great fit for the Polkadot ecosystem.

-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+#### Who is your target audience

+Our main target audience is front-end developers, but it can be also used by other blockchain developers for testing their contracts.

-- What need(s) does your project meet?
+### What need(s) does your project meet?

+Our project is a tool that will fasten the development process of Polkadot/Substrate/Kusama projects.
+It will help you to generate typesafe code from ABIs, and it will also help you to interact with contracts.

-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+### Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-    - If so, how is your project different?
-    - If not, are there similar projects in related ecosystems?
+No, we are the first project in the ecosystem.
+But in Solidity ecosystem there is simmilar projects for example [Typechain](https://www.npmjs.com/package/typechain)

 ## Team :busts_in_silhouette: